itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

         \right]
     \end{align*}

-At the first iteration one neuron fires.
+In first iteration one neuron fires.
 Let it be the second one.
-So we multiple the first column by this selected value.
+So we multiply the first column by this selected value.

 .. math::